|Pittsburgh International Airport (PIT)|

 Because of its convenient location near many East Coast travel hubs such as New York and Philadelphia, the city of Pittsburgh has been able to experience significant economic growth.
 One of the leading providers of flights to Toronto and Paris, Pittsburgh International Airport experiences a high volume of international travelers.
 Also the David L. Lawrence Convention Center is located near the airport.

 Almost 4 million travelers cycled through Pittsburgh International Airport in 2013, placing it among the top 50 busiest American airports, and the top 10 in the Northeast.
 In addition to providing quality service, Pittsburgh is also home to the AirMall, the first airport mall to offer customers normal shopping rates, and not the usual expensive airport fare.
-There are shuttle rides available to students going to and from Pennsylvania State University.
+There are shuttle rides available to students going to and from West Virginia University and Pennsylvania State University.

 PIT’s terminal consists of two main buildings, which are linked by a people mover.
 The Landside Terminal and the Airside Terminal are both run completely by computers, unless there is an emergency.
 Customer service is offered in a variety of languages and free Wi-Fi is available.